 So, in the absence of a complete solution, here’s what the process boils down to.

-- In the real world, in order to get sufficient bright, indirect light, most terrariums are going to experience some direct sunlight through the day.
+- In the real world, in order to get sufficient bright, indirect light, most plants are going to experience some direct sunlight through the day.
 Most tropical plants can handle small amounts of direct sun exposure, so use the Terrarium Plant Index and your own observations to determine the tolerance of your plants.

-- Be prepared to move your terrarium throughout the year.
+- Be prepared to move your plants throughout the year.
 Part of being a plant parent is looking after our plants’ evolving needs.
 Generally, terrariums need very little maintenance, but this is one area we need to pay attention to.

 Terrarium Lighting FAQs